 SEASONAL ADJUSTMENT AND TREND ESTIMATION

-28 Seasonal adjustment is a means of removing the estimated effects of normal seasonal variation from the series so that the effects of other influences on the series can be more clearly recognised.
+29 Seasonal adjustment is a statistical technique that attempts to measure and remove the effects of systematic calendar related patterns including seasonal variation to reveal how a series changes from period to period.
 Seasonal adjustment does not aim to remove the irregular or non-seasonal influences which may be present in any particular month.
 This means that month-to-month movements of the seasonally adjusted estimates may not be reliable indicators of trend behaviour.

-29 The Labour Force Survey uses the concurrent seasonal adjustment method to derive seasonal factors.
-Concurrent seasonal adjustment uses data up to the current month to estimate seasonal factors for the current and all previous months This process can result in revisions each month to estimates for earlier periods.
+30 The Labour Force Survey uses the concurrent seasonal adjustment method to derive seasonal factors.
+Concurrent seasonal adjustment uses data up to the current month to estimate seasonal factors for the current and all previous months.
+This process can result in revisions each month to estimates for earlier periods.
 However, in most instances, the only noticeable revisions will be to the seasonally adjusted estimates for the previous month and one year prior to the current month.
-From the December 2013 estimates onwards the effects of supplementary surveys are removed prior to the calculation of seasonal factors.
-For further details refer to the October 2014 issue of this publication.
+From the March 2015 issue of this publication, the effects of supplementary surveys are removed prior to the estimation of seasonal factors for key Labour Force series from February 1978 onwards.
+While this methodology has addressed short term volatility in the seasonally adjusted series arising from changes to the timing and content of the supplementary survey program, in general prior corrections and resulting changed seasonal patterns can be identified and measured to a more reliable degree of certainty after three successive observations (in this case after three years).
+For further details refer to the October and December 2014 issues of this publication.

-32 While seasonal factors for the complete time series are estimated each month, they will continue to be reviewed annually at a more detailed level to take into account each additional year's original data.
+33 While seasonal factors for the complete time series are estimated each month, they will continue to be reviewed annually at a more detailed level to take into account each additional year's original data.
 This annual review will not normally result in significant changes to published estimates.
-The review is usually conducted in February each year with the results released in the February issue of this publication.
-The 2015 annual review is scheduled to be introduced with the March 2015 issue.
+The review is usually conducted early each year with the results released in this publication shortly thereafter.

 - Labour Force Survey Standard Products and Data Item Guide (cat.no.
 6103.0).
 This publication is a reference guide for users of Labour Force Survey data standard products.